ilfrich/frappy-react-datasets/README.md

 - `data` - the full data set payload retrieved from the API.
 It needs to be a JSON object with keys: `columns`, `data` and `indexColumn`, which needs to be one of the `columns`.
 The index column values needs to be Unix timestamps.
-    - In case you want to use a custom date format, you also need to add the `dateFormat`, specified either as Python date format or MomentJS date format to the main JSON object, that allows the front-end to parse the date.
+    - In case you want to use a custom date format, you also need to add the `dateFormat`, specified either as Python date format or Luxon date format to the main JSON object, that allows the front-end to parse the date.
     - In case you want to provide custom column names, simply provide a `columnMapping` JSON object that maps from the original name of the column to the label you want it to have.
 - `width` - default `800` - the width of the chart area